When things don't go to plan

 - commit to a set of guiding principles that will bring real consistency to the information we provide to customers when they choose to travel by train

 - allow for enough flexibility across the network to ensure we meet all customers’ needs, which might be slightly different locally, whilst still maintaining consistency across the industry

 - bring together good practice from across the railway - and other industries - to support customers during disruption and get them where they need to be as quickly as possible.

-In 2022, we'll use this area of our website to share our plans for the delivery of these Customer Information Pledges to you on our network.
-In the meantime, you can view our Passenger Information During Disruption (PIDD) delivery plan.
-This tells you what you can expect from us when disruption occurs.
+Our Passenger Information During Disruption (PIDD) delivery plan, tells you what you can expect from us when disruption occurs.
 The document outlines what we do to keep you informed and how we work to restore our timetable following an incident.